dprojects/Woodworking/Docs/README.md

 * **Preselection mode** - this mode allows you to quickly measure objects by just moving the mouse cursor over the object.
 In this mode you can measure: edge, surface (all edges), hole diameter and hole depth.
 If you left-click, the current visible measurements will be saved.

 * **Selection mode** - this mode allows you to measure objects by selecting vertices, surfaces or holes.
 In this mode you have the following choices:
-  * select `Edge`: to measure edge size,
+  * select `Edge`: to measure edge size.
-  * select `Vertex` and next `Face`: to measure distance between vertex and face, for example shelf space,
+  * select `Vertex` and next `Face`: to measure distance between vertex and face, for example shelf space.
-  * select `Vertex` and next `Edge`: to measure distance between vertex and edge, for example space between front and side of the furniture,
+  * select `Vertex` and next `Edge`: to measure distance between vertex and edge, for example space between front and side of the furniture.
+In this case, two measurements will be created in directions different from the selected edge.
+For example, if the edge is aligned with the Z coordinate axis, measurements will be created for the X and Y coordinate axes.
+For example, if the first selected vertex lies on the Y coordinate axis along with the second selected edge, this zero distance will be ignored and only a measurement will be created in the X coordinate axis.
-  * select `Vertex` and next `Hole`: to measure distance between vertex and hole center point, for example drill point,
+  * select `Vertex` and next `Hole`: to measure distance between vertex and hole center point, for example drill point.
-  * select `Vertex` and next `Vertex`: to measure distance between two vertices, for any purposes,
+  * select `Vertex` and next `Vertex`: to measure distance between two vertices, for any purposes.
-  * select `Hole` and next `Hole`: to measure distance between holes center points, for example to verify 32 mm system,
+  * select `Hole` and next `Hole`: to measure distance between holes center points, for example to verify 32 mm system.
-  * select `Hole` and next `Edge`: to measure distance between hole and edge, for example to verify pilot hole offset,
+  * select `Hole` and next `Edge`: to measure distance between hole and edge, for example to verify pilot hole offset.
+In this case, two measurements will be created in directions different from the selected edge.
+For example, if the edge is aligned with the Z coordinate axis, measurements will be created for the X and Y coordinate axes.
+For example, if the first selected vertex lies on the Y coordinate axis along with the second selected edge, this zero distance will be ignored and only a measurement will be created in the X coordinate axis.
-  * select `Hole` and next `Face`: to measure distance between hole and face, for example to measure angle mounting point,
+  * select `Hole` and next `Face`: to measure distance between hole and face, for example to measure angle mounting point.
   * select `Hole` and next `Vertex`: to measure distance between hole and vertex.

 > [!NOTE]